utemel02/personalwebsite/docs/project-overview.md

 NOTE: Users will be running the web app locally so assume that the server-side environment will be their own filesystem.

+Use the src/lib/aiClient.ts file to make API calls to Claude.

 ## **1. Home Screen – Project Entry Point**

 ### Purpose: